The Folly: fourth arc

 thing, Dunlow not needed, but the gale’d come up strong again

-that evening, that was how he told it, that he had
+that evening, that was how he told it, he had just

 and eye the weather for himself